-In the only dedicated footwear course in Australia, you'll develop technical and practical skills to produce custom-made (bespoke) footwear.
+In the only dedicated footwear course in Australia, you'll develop the technical and practical skills to produce custom-made (bespoke) footwear.

-Over one year of study you will learn how to produce high-level custom made footwear, focusing on design, patterns, manufacturing and the presentation of finished design ideas.
+Develop your technical and practical skills to produce custom-made footwear, focusing on design, pattern, manufacturing and the presentation of finished ideas.

 By understanding the nature and environment in which footwear is created, you'll learn the skills that are applied at each stage of the construction process.

 From the creation of freehand to computer aided design sketches and technical drawings, you'll learn how to prepare, cut and sew the necessary components using a variety of materials to create uniquely original shoes.

 Email Anna Deisis in the School of Fashion and Textiles or call +61 3 9925 9134 for details.

 With a hands-on approach to learning this program will offer you direct insights and experiences into the global footwear industry.